rancher/rke2/.github/ISSUE_TEMPLATE/cut_release.md

 - [ ] Wait 24 hours
 - [ ] Release Captain: Tag RKE2 packaging "stable"
 - [ ] Release Captain: Update stable release in channels.yaml
 - [ ] Release Captain: Prepare PRs as needed to update [KDM](https://github.com/rancher/kontainer-driver-metadata/) in the appropriate dev branches to go from RC to non-RC release.
-Link this PR to rancher/rancher issue that is tracking the version bump.
+Link this PR to rancher/rancher issue that is tracking the version bump (created in the "Prep work" phase)
 - [ ] EM: Review and merge above PR.
 Update issue so that QA knows to test
 - [ ] QA: Final validation of above PR and tracked through the linked ticket
 - [ ] PJM: Close the milestone in GitHub.